Macintosh Quadra 605: Miscellaneous

 Some Quadra 605s have a Cuda reset switch which is used to manually reset the PRAM, located towards the rear of the motherboard just to the front of the audio out port and labeled "S1".
 Others do not include this switch, instead having two solder pads within a silkscreened square.

 The keyboard power-on key will not start up a Quadra 605 as there is no soft power-on.
 Only the rocker switch at the back will turn a Quadra 605 on or off.
-Pressing the power-on key while booted is the same as selecting the Shut Down command in the Finder, and once a Quadra 605 has completed its shutdown process it will prompt the operator to manually turn it off.
+Pressing the power-on key while booted is the same as selecting the Shut Down command in the Finder, and once a Quadra 605 has completed its shutdown process it will prompt the operator to manually switch it off.

 Quadra 605s have no reset button or programmer's button, but key combinations can perform the same functions.
 To reset, users can hold down the Command, Control and Power keys.
 For a programmer's button click, users can hold down the Command and Power keys.
 There are some hard crash situations where even this is not enough to restore the system, in which case the power switch is the only recourse.

 A modified Quadra 605 motherboard was used as the basis of early Apple Interactive Television Box prototypes.
 Later prototypes used their own board design, but still retained a resemblance to the 605.